Last Updated September 13, 2022

-When Halloween is over, buy reduced costumes for next year.
+When Halloween is over, buy reduced costumes and decorations for next year.
 Buy your children’s costumes for next year one size bigger.

 As you can see, there are many ways to save money on Halloween.
-Try one (or a few) of these options to be prepared and not blow your budget.
+Try one (or a few) of these options so you don’t blow your budget on Halloween purchases.

-- 10 Ways To Save Money This Thanksgiving
+- Tips For Black Friday Shopping: 10 Easy Ways To Save Money

 - 10 Amazing Gifts Under $50 on Amazon: Oprah’s Favorite Things